mwittrien/BetterDiscordAddons/Themes/ServerColumns/README.md

 [patreon-badge]: https://img.shields.io/badge/Patreon-Support!-%23F96854.svg?logo=patreon&style=flat
 [patreon-link]: https://patreon.com/MircoWittrien

-Changes the Server List to a gridlike container to allow servers to be displayed in columns.
-Amount of columns can be set in the .theme.css file.
+Change the Server List to a gridlike container to allow servers to be displayed in columns - Amount of columns can be set in the .theme.css file